kluchey/OMG/pages/Journals.md

-- Math explanations are an art, not always a science.
+- [[2025-05-25]] Math explanations are an art, not always a science.
 Math explanations should predict where a solver and a reader would mess up their understanding and show those steps specifically.
 	- #eg "Do you need me to scan the left or the right?" and a coworker responds "right".
 		- Has the coworker meant "Yes, do the left scan?" because they have misunderstood?
 		- Or does the person mean "do the right scan"?
 		- This example comes from the role of x-ray technologist where communication with a coworker on a requested x-ray needs to be unambiguous.
-Instead, the question should be
+Instead, the question should be reworded so the answer "right" is not ambiguous.
 			- The coworker could think about their response more to be unambiguous, however that still needs to be clarified.
 This is why we need to reword the question.
 	- #eg